PoweredByApartium/cocoa-beans/README.md

 dependencies {
-    // You can also use 'spigot' instead to get the spigot utilities as well implementation 'net.apartium.cocoa-beans:common:[VERSION]' }
+    // You can also use 'spigot' instead to get the spigot utilities as well implementation 'net.apartium.cocoa-beans:common:[VERSION]'

+    // For the command system (You also could use 'commands-spigot' instead to get the spigot command utilities as well) implementation 'net.apartium.cocoa-beans:commands:[VERSION]' }
 ```